 The U.S. will have to resist the tendency to overestimate security, economic and 'big power' rivalry concerns over the benefits of better governance and democracy.
 The U.S. will have to see its interests, the interests of local governments and most importantly, those of the people in fragile states as linked and integral to one another.
 Many observers believe that this will require a deep culture shift and institutional re-engineering in our international relations structures.
 In particular, how should in-country U.S. Missions in fragile countries be restructured to fully incorporate conflict prevention and stabilization into a whole of government approach?
-Congress and the Administration will have to remain committed to this and vigilant to ensure that past activities are not merely 'rebranded' to fulfill GFAS metrics in fragile countries.
+Congress and the Administration will have to remain committed to this and vigilant to ensure that GFAS meets its goals to build peace and prosperity in fragile countries.